Jayson Uribe: Early career

 In 2009, Uribe began his road racing career aboard a 2004 production Honda RS125 two-stroke GP machine.
 He is the second-youngest licensed racer in AFM history.
 Uribe raced at a club level in WERA and AFM for three years; however due to his young age several racetracks would not allow him to ride on their circuit citing insurance issues, thus making a championship win nearly impossible.
 In 2011 he was the WERA West Novice Champion in the F2 class.
 In 2012 and 2013 he was one of six Americans invited to the Redbull Rookies tryouts in Spain.

+Championships

-Between the years of 2013-2017, Jayson represented the USA internationally in the following championships:
+Between the years of 2013-2017, Uribe represented the USA internationally in the following championships: